Nov 7, 2024

 Beginning in 2025, the Regulation establishes extended producer responsibility for companies that first make batteries available on the market in an EU member state.
 In layman’s terms, this means that these companies are responsible for the end-of-life collection and treatment of the batteries in that member state.
 The EU will release targets for collection rates and recycling efficiencies that companies must adhere to.
 Beginning in 2027, the Regulation will also introduce targets for material recovery of cobalt, copper, lead, lithium and nickel in battery recycling and treatment facilities.
 Functionally, this means that the EU Batteries Regulation requires a merging of both upstream and post-consumer product lifecycle.
 View the full text of the Regulation here.

 The EU Batteries Regulation will set a new precedent for supply chain transparency for batteries.
 With over 15 years of experience mapping upstream supply chain, Sourcemap can help companies meet the supply chain due diligence requirements of the Regulation, including identifying and populating relevant geographical information for the battery passport, identifying risks in the upstream supply chain, and tracking the carbon footprint of each product.
-To learn more about how Sourcemap can prepare your company for the EU Batteries Regulation, reach out to our team of experts.

 Abstract 3d connect global world